victoria-klein/symmetry_py/README.md

 This is a repository for the Python package symmetrypy built on SymPy based off of the Maple package symmetry by Karin Gatermann.

 ## One-line overview :zap: ...
-SymmetryPy is a Python package that allows you to calculate generators of group-invariant/equivariant functions (known as fundamental invariants/equivariants) and evaluate them on large datasets for use in ML models!
+Symmetry_py is a Python package that allows you to calculate generators of group-invariant/equivariant functions (known as fundamental invariants/equivariants) and evaluate them on large datasets for use in ML models!

-## Quick installation
+## Dependencies
 The package has only two dependencies:
 - SymPy
 - Numpy